treely/forest-management/README.md

 This module is intended to be used in a Next.js project and should support all versions of Next.js that are newer than 11.0.0.

-For english-only projects, it is possible to use the components directly.
-For projects that need to support the german language, the `ForestManagementProvider` component should be used to wrap the components and pass the `locale` prop.
+It is nessacary to wrap the components in the `ForestManagementProvider` component.
+Projects that need to support the german language can set the `locale` prop to `de`.
+If you are also using `@chakra-ui/react` or `boemly`, make sure to have `ChakraProvider` or `BoemlyThemeProvider` as a _parent_ of `ForestManagementProvider`.

 ```tsx
 <ForestManagementProvider locale={"en" || "de"}>